What Are Clauses?

 When he walked into the room

-His mother waved to him.
+His mother waved at him.

-a sentence that has two clauses
+This is a sentence that has two clauses.

 In this clause, the subject is not mentioned, but it is clear that the subject is 'you.'